1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medication Review

-He carefully reviews all your current and recent medications, supplements, and chemical exposures to identify potential hepatotoxic agents.
+He meticulously examines all your existing and recent drugs, supplements and chemical exposures in a bid to know whether there are hepatotoxic agents.

 Treatment